Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 And so on.

-The name of the url will not change even when you change the url path.
-Any reference to `polls:detail` will work, even when you change the url path.
-To update the url path, you can change it in **one** place - the `urls.py` file.
+The name of the url will not change even if you later change the url's path, so any reference to `polls:detail` will work, regardless of path changes.
+To update the url path, you can easily change it in **one** place - the `urls.py` file.

+*Note: changing a url path is more common during the initial development.
+Once users start to use the site, to bookmark pages and to link to the site, then changing path should be carefully considered.
+You will also need to inform search engines about the change, to keep the search engine rank for the page*

 To add a named url, edit the template:

 	you@dev-machine: nano templates/polls/index.html

-Replace the line with the url path:
+Replace the line with the url's **path**:

 	li><a href="/polls/{{ question.id }}/">{{ question.question_text }}</a></li>

-With the line that uses **named url**, and the django `url` template tag:
+With the line that uses the url's **name**:

 	<li><a href="{% url 'polls:detail' question.id %}">{{ question.question_text }}</a></li>

-The `url` template tag finds the correct url path for the given url name.
+The `url` template tag finds the correct url's path for the given url's name, here the name is `poll:detail`.

 Check it in the browser, everything should work the same.

-From a coding perspective, it will be much easier to change the URLs later.
+From a coding perspective, it will be much easier to change the urls path later.
-**It's also an easier and a cleaner way to provide urls throughout your app.
-Names are less prone to errors, and more readble, than the entire url path**.
+**Named urls are the easier,cleaner and faster way to code urls throughout your app.
+Names, like variables or functions, are a common programming construct.
+Names are less prone to errors - and more readble - than the url's path**.

 The `polls:detail` name comes from **two** `urls.py` files:

 1. "polls": from the main `site_repo/urls.py`, where the **namespace** `polls` is defined for the entire polls app's urls.
-2. "detail": is a **specific** name for specific a url in the app's at `site_repo/polls/urls.py`.
+2. "detail": is a **specific** name for a specific url in the app's at `site_repo/polls/urls.py`.

-Namespace urls have the same naming pattern: "namespace:specific-url".
+Namespaced urls have the same naming pattern: "namespace:specific-url".

 Now, see what has changed: